ZoneMinder/zmNinja/README.md

 Desktop Platforms
 -----------------
 Treat this as Alpha.
-I'm using the awesome [Electron] (http://electron.atom.io) to auto-package my ionic apps to executables.
+I'm using the awesome [Electron] packager (http://electron.atom.io) to auto-package my ionic apps to executables.

 It may contain bugs.